Kentucky Mortgage Assistance for Unemployed Homeowners

 - The property is a single-family home, consisting of no more than one unit.
 (A condominium unit or townhome also qualifies.)

-- You occupy the home as your principal residence.
+- You occupy the home as your primary residence.

 - There are no more than two mortgage liens on the property.